charlotearaneta/hr-onboarding-automation/README.md

 - Reduced administrative overhead
 - Scalable HR workflows for growing organizations

-The ultimate goal is to **empower HR teams through automation**, allowing them to focus on people—not paperwork.
+The ultimate goal is to **empower HR teams through automation**, allowing them to focus on people not paperwork.

 ---